On Tuesday, December 11th 2012 it was announced that PDC Poker was closing.

 Should I trust Carbon Poker or Aced Poker?
 Will they close in the future?

 There are always some concerns, due to the fact that they both accept American players.
 You just never know with a room.
 In saying that, I do trust both of these rooms and the people behind these rooms, and would be highly surprised if they closed down at any point in the near future.
+But when a team starts chopping brands, approach with caution.

 Is this related to RPM Poker Closing?